ST. JOSEPH COUNTY

-The first five-year review assessing the effectiveness of the selected site remedy was conducted in the fall 2000.
-IDEM completed the second five-year review in September 2005, and an addendum to the second five-year review was finalized in October 2007.
+The first five-year review (FYR) assessing the effectiveness of the selected site remedy was conducted in the fall 2000.
+IDEM completed the second FYR in September 2005, and an addendum to the second FYR report was finalized in October 2007.
 In 2008, EPA and IDEM finalized a plan to monitor the institutional controls at the site, such as the county's groundwater protection ordinance.

-In May 2010, the third five-year review was completed.
+In May 2010, the third FYR was completed.
 EPA and IDEM are continuing to monitor the groundwater contaminant plume.
-Additional monitoring wells will be installed in spring 2013 to make sure the contaminant plume has not spread beyond the county water ordinance plume boundary.
-If it has, the county will need to expand their ordiance area of control.
+Additional monitoring wells will be installed by IDEM in November 2013 to determine if the contaminant plume has spread beyond the county water ordinance plume boundary.
+If it has, the county may need to expand its groundwater ordinance area of control.

 ContactsRemedial Project Manager, U.S. EPA

 Community Involvement Coordinator, U.S. EPA

 GALEN MEYER'S DUMP/DRUM SAL